Chapter 3: Ethical Dilemmas and the Process of Effective Resolution

 Values are not solely limited to what the agency believes are core values, but also include one’s personal and outside values.
 (Caldero and Crank, 2004).
 For example, applicants to the Vancouver Police Department should be aware of the agency’s values and demonstrate how they have incorporated these values into their everyday personal and professional life.

 We are inclined to have similar values that are shared among other members of the agency.
 Values are important for law enforcement officers and should be shared and agreed upon by all members.
 These imparted values are concentrated throughout the agency and become part of the agency’s culture.
 Working with various constituents and members of other agencies also requires officers to consider their values.
-The Canadian Border Services Agency articulates the full integration of values from various sectors of society in its values statement, which reads:
+The Canada Border Services Agency articulates the full integration of values from various sectors of society in its values statement, which reads:

 Values are a compass that guides us in everything we do; they represent what we believe and care about.
 Values cannot be considered in isolation from each other as they often overlap.
 We are expected to integrate public sector and CBSA values into our decisions, actions, policies, processes, systems, and how we deal with others.
 Similarly, we can expect to be treated in accordance with these values by our colleagues and management.